mondo-mob/mondokit-docs/migration/migration.md

 # Migration from gae-js

 Before you can migrate to using all `@mondokit` libraries, you need to ensure your project is ESM packaged and, if using typescript, on version 5 or higher.
-This library will _not work_ with `CommonJS` (`reequire`).
+This library will _not work_ with `CommonJS` (`require`).
 Performing the migration from `CommonJS` to `ESM` is beyond this guide, as there are plenty of great guides available already online.

 If you cannot upgrade to `ESM` then you will need to defer upgrading to this library and continue with `gae-js`.
 Note that `gae-js` will work in an `ESM` build, so you can do the upgrade and make sure everything runs fine first.